 You can expect an open, honest discussion about fees.
 Our family lawyers will provide an estimate of the total costs that are likely to arise in your matter.

 Looking for a family lawyer?
-Book your obligation free consultation here.
+Contact us here.

 We understand separating can be a traumatic and emotional time.
 We also understand the legal process can be overwhelming during these difficult times.
-Our family lawyers are here to assist you in understanding the separation process, providing advice, and helping you to reach a resolution.
+Our family lawyers are here to assist you in understanding the separation process, provide advice, and help you to reach a resolution.

 If you are thinking of separating or have separated, we can assist you in divorce, property, and parenting matters.

 Our goal is to provide practical, straightforward, and realistic legal advice so that you can make fully informed choices to get your best outcome.
 Our focus is on providing solutions that minimise emotional and financial hardship for you and your family.

 We can assist with alternate approaches to litigation which may include mediation, skilful negotiation, or an out of court agreement such as a Financial Agreement or Consent Order.

 For cases that are unable to be resolved out of court, our family lawyers will defend and protect your best interests in court.
 We have represented many clients in the Family Courts.

 Where appropriate, our team work in conjunction with respected experts in family law matters, including barristers, accountants, property valuers, counsellors, and mediators.

 If you have recently separated, you may need help with the following: